 Spend 3 nights visiting a sea turtle conservation project at the incredible Guanahacabibes National Park, along Cuba’s western coast.
 You'll be with Cuban biologists as they study and protect nests of green and loggerhead sea turtles and assist where possible.
 During the day, explore the park’s forests, reefs, and caves.
+This trip is open to US citizens through a People to People license from the US Treasury Department.
 Profits from this trip will help to save at least 500 hatchlings at this turtle nesting beach per participant.

 2018 Date: June 24 - July 1

 Price: $2,995 per person